Randomized Robust Price Optimization: Benefits of randomization

 \subsection{Concave revenue function uncertainty sets}

 Our first major result is for the case where $\Rcal$ consists of concave revenue functions. \begin{theorem} Suppose that $\Pcal$ is a convex set and that $\Rcal$ is such that every $R \in \Rcal$ is a concave function of $\pb$.
-Then the RPO problem is randomization-proof, that is, $Z^*_{\RR} = Z^*_{\DR}$. \end{theorem}

-The proof of this results (see Section~\ref{proof_theorem:concave_revenue_function_set} of the ecompanion) follows from a simple application of Jensen's inequality.
+Then the RPO problem is randomization-proof, that is, $Z^*_{\RR} = Z^*_{\DR}$. \end{theorem} The proof of this result (see Section~\ref{proof_theorem:concave_revenue_function_set} of the ecompanion) follows from a simple application of Jensen's inequality.
 We pause to make a few important comments about this result.
 First, one aspect of this result that is special is that $\Rcal$ can be a very general set: it could be countable or uncountable, and it could consist of revenue functions corresponding to different families of demand models.
-This will not be the case for our later results in Section~\ref{subsec:benefits_quasiconvexity_quasiconcavity} and \ref{subsec:benefits_finite}, which require that $\Rcal$ is defined based on a single demand model family, and that the uncertainty set of parameter vectors for that family be a convex compact set.
+This will not be the case for our later results in Section~\ref{subsec:benefits_quasiconvexity_quasiconcavity} and \ref{subsec:benefits_finite}, which require that $\Rcal$ is defined based on a single demand model family.

-Second, we remark that the condition that all functions in $\Rcal$ be concave cannot be relaxed in general.
-We illustrate this in the following example, where $\Rcal$ consists of two functions and one of the two is non-concave.